 Work with your lawyer to analyze any settlement offer, taking into account the full scope of your damages and the strength of the evidence against the defendant.

-Contact an attorney as soon as possible after your accident so that you do not lose your opportunity to recover for your injuries.
+Contact an experienced slip and fall attorney as soon as possible after your accident so that you do not lose your opportunity to recover damages for your injuries.

 Yes.
-A lawyer can be a valuable partner as you seek to recover for your slip and fall injuries.
-Your lawyer would work with you to analyze the facts of your case, determine which party is responsible for your fall, compile evidence to support your case, prepare a damages demand, communicate with the defendant and insurance companies, analyze settlement offers, and prepare court documents.
+A lawyer can be a valuable partner as you seek to recover damages from your slip and fall injuries.
+Your lawyer would work with you to analyze the facts of your premises liability case, determine which party is responsible for your fall, compile evidence to support your case, prepare a damages demand, communicate with the defendant and insurance companies, analyze settlement offers, and prepare court documents.

 The team at Hughey Law Firm is here to help.
 Our firm understands the real issues our clients face.
 If you or a loved one were injured in a slip and fall accident in South Carolina, contact Hughey Law Firm today or through our website to schedule a free initial consultation.